 In November 2016, the FASB issued ASU No. 2016-18 Statement of Cash Flows (Topic 230): Restricted Cash.
 The amendments in this ASU require that a statement of cash flows explain the change during the period in the total of cash, cash equivalents, and amounts generally described as restricted cash or restricted cash equivalents.
 GAAP currently does not include specific guidance on the cash flow classification and presentation of changes in restricted cash.
 The Company currently excludes cash pledged related to secured trust deposits, which generally meets the definition of restricted cash, from the reconciliation of beginning-of-period to end-of-period total amounts shown on the statement of cash flows.
 This update is effective for annual periods beginning after December 15, 2017, including interim periods within those fiscal years.
 Early adoption of this ASU is permitted, including in interim periods.
 The ASU requires retrospective application to all prior periods presented upon adoption.
 We will adopt this ASU on January 1, 2018.
-Based on our preliminary analysis, we expect the adoption of this ASU to result in the movement of the change in our cash pledged against secured trust deposits from operating to investing activities, and the change in secured trust deposits from operating to financing activities.
+Based on our preliminary analysis, we expect the adoption of this ASU to result in the movement of the change in our cash pledged against secured trust deposits from operating activities to the net change in cash, the change in investments pledged against secured trust deposits from operating activities, and the change in secured trust deposits from operating to investing activities, and the change in secured trust deposits from operating to investing activities.